Bring Your Own Database (BYODB)

 To create a production-ready adapter for your database:

-1. Choose a suitable database client library for your target database in JavaScript/TypeScript (if one exists for Cloudflare Workers environment).
+- Choose a suitable database client library for your target database in JavaScript/TypeScript (if one exists for the Cloudflare Workers environment).

-2. Study the documentation of your chosen database and its client library.
+- Study the documentation of your chosen database and its client library thoroughly.

-4. Consider adding migration support by extending or adapting syncMigrationsBuilder or asyncMigrationsBuilder if needed.
+- Consider adding migration support by extending or adapting syncMigrationsBuilderorasyncMigrationsBuilderif your database requires schema management.

-5. Thoroughly test your custom adapter with various query types and scenarios.
+- Thoroughly test your custom adapter with a comprehensive suite of query types and edge cases.

 By creating custom database adapters, you can extend the reach of workers-qb to support a wide variety of SQL and SQL-like databases in your Cloudflare Worker projects.